tim-smart/effect-io-ai/effect/Option-orElseEither.md

 # orElseEither

+Similar to {@link orElse}, but returns an `Either` wrapped in an `Option` to indicate the source of the value.

+**Details**

-Similar to `orElse`, but instead of returning a simple union, it returns an `Either` object, which contains information about which of the two `Option`s has been chosen.
+This function allows you to provide a fallback `Option` in case the current `Option` (`self`) is `None`.
+However, unlike `orElse`, it returns the value wrapped in an `Either` object, providing additional information about where the value came from:

+- If the value is from the fallback `Option` (`that`), it is wrapped in an `Either.right`.
+- If the value is from the original `Option` (`self`), it is wrapped in an `Either.left`.

-This is useful when it's important to know whether the value was retrieved from the first `Option` or the second option.
+This is especially useful when you need to differentiate between values originating from the primary `Option` and those coming from the fallback, while still maintaining the `Option`-style handling.

 To import and use `orElseEither` from the "Option" module: